truth table: Binary Operations 2

 examples of Logical Disjunction

-• system works, if the inputs are
+• the system works, if the inputs are

-• is main system running?
+• is the main system running?

-• is backup system running?
+• is the backup system running?

 is main running?